qavajs/qavajs.github.io/docs/Steps/playwright.md

 - to be visible
 - to be present
 - to be invisible
+- to be in viewport

 ### playwrightValueWait
 condition of value to wait (can be negated with _not_)
-- to be equal
+- to equal
 - to contain
 - to be above
 - to be below
+- to match

 ### playwrightValidation
 validation of values (can be negated with _not_)
-- to be equal
+- to equal
-- to be strictly equal
+- to strictly equal
-- to be deeply equal
+- to deeply equal
 - to have member
-- to be match
+- to match
 - to contain
 - to be above
 - to be below